What To Do If You Have A Disorganized Attachment

-Some people develop a disorganized attachment style due to traumas they experience as a child or even as an adult.
+Some people develop this attachment style due to traumas they experience as children or even as adults.
 Your caregiver may not have caused the trauma, but in any case, your caregiver wasn't there for you when you needed them.

-If your caregiver abused or neglected you when you were young, you'd need to make sense of those events and situations before you can go on to form secure attachments.
+If your caregiver abused or neglected you when you were young, you'd need to make sense of those events and situations before you can go on to form attachments.
 You can't change them now.
-What you can do, though, is to dispel your confusion about them by understanding yourself and them better.
+However, you can dispel your confusion about them by understanding yourself and them better.

 When you form your first attachment, you also develop certain thought patterns about yourself and others.
-People with disorganized attachment style tend to think negatively about both themselves and others.
-Therapy for disorganized attachment typically includes changing that thought.
+People with a disorganized attachment tend to think negatively about both themselves and others.
+Therapy for attachment that is disorganized typically includes changing that thought.

 If you have a disorganized attachment, you usually have negative thoughts about yourself, such as:

-In attachment-based therapy, you can examine those thoughts and evaluate them in light of your experiences.
-If you conclude that those thoughts are true, you can work with a plan to change your behaviors so that you can feel good about yourself.
-Remember, though, that the fact that you want to improve yourself is a sign that you do have good in you.
+In attachment-based therapy, you can examine those thoughts and evaluate them considering your experiences.
+If you conclude that those thoughts are true, you can plan to change your behaviors to feel good about yourself.
+Remember, though; you want to improve yourself is a sign that you do have good in you.

 You probably have mostly negative thoughts about others if you have a disorganized attachment.
 You might think:

-It's very unlikely that you'll ever have completely positive thoughts about everyone you know.
-If you did, you wouldn't be living in reality.
-Some people, at least at certain times, do hurt us, frighten us, or disappoint us.
+While it is very unlikely that you will ever have completely positive thoughts about everyone you know., when you are managing an attachment disorder these thoughts compound.
+If you did, you would not be living.
+At least at certain times, some people do hurt us, frighten us, or disappoint us.

 Improving Communication Skills

-Because your caregiver or partner has failed to pay attention to your pleas for help, whether direct or indirect, it's natural that your communication skills aren't well-developed.
+Because your caregiver or partner failed to pay attention to your pleas for help, whether direct or indirect, it is natural that your communication skills are not well-developed.
 Through therapy, you can learn to express your thoughts and feelings more clearly.
-When you do, relationships may start to make more sense to you.

 You might realize that all your relationship needed was a steady flow of communication.
-Or, you might come to understand that the relationship you're in will never provide you with what you need from it.
-Your therapist can help you see how the choices you make can improve your mental health by allowing you to have better relationships.
+Or you might come to understand that the relationship you are in will never provide you with what you need from it.
+Your therapist can help you see how your choices can improve your mental health by allowing you to have better relationships.

 Is Attachment-Based Therapy Right For You?

-Attachment-focused therapy isn't for everyone.
-Some people need help for other issues before they deal with their attachment issues.
-Others have a secure attachment and have no serious issues that are unresolved.
+Attachment-focused therapy is not for everyone.
+Some people need help with other mental health symptoms before they deal with their attachment challenges.
+Others may have had a problematic childhood with inappropriate parenting and have no severe unresolved problems.
 As a layperson, you might find it hard to determine for yourself whether you need help, and if so, what kind of help you need.

-If you're not sure, you can talk to a therapist to understand better what your true problems lie.
-Starting therapy may seem like a major decision.
-While the choice is important and may be crucial to your mental health, you can start with a counselor without making a major commitment.
-Simply go to ReGain.us for online therapy with a licensed counselor on your schedule.
+Do I need therapy to cope with attachment issues?
+If you are not sure, you can talk to a therapist to understand better what your true problems lie.
+Starting therapy may seem like a significant decision.
+While the choice is important and maybe crucial to your mental health, you can start with a counselor without making a considerable commitment.
 You might have had a rough start, but you can overcome a disorganized attachment and live a healthy, happy life.